Currently, in One Event apps you have the following option for protecting the app's content and privacy:

-- Attendee List - You can limit the ability to register in the app and access its content to a specific list of attendees.
-After submitting your app you will be able to manage your attendee list via file upload, integration with Eventbrite, Cvent, RegOnline, and Google Forms.
+- Attendee List - You can limit the ability to register in the app (web and mobile) and access its content to a specific list of attendees.
+After submitting your app you will be able to manage your attendee list via file upload.
+Or set up and integration with registration services and create profiles automatically.
 You can change the list anytime.
 For an extra layer of security, you will have an option to set up email verification - attendees will have to click on the verification link sent to their email address to confirm their identity.
 Enabling attendee list automatically locks access to the application's content for all unregistered users.
 For further instructions on uploading the attendee list, follow this link.

 - Web App Password Protection - you can optionally lock access to your WebApp by setting up password protection.
 Note that you'll need to share the password with attendees in an external communication.